 State Requirements for Overtime Pay

 Some states have more stringent overtime laws than the federal government.
-The federal minimum wage, for example, is $7.25; but in California & Arizona, minimum wage is $11/hour.
+The federal minimum wage, for example, is $7.25; but in California minimum wage is $14/hour, and Arizona, $12.15.

 Other states — including California, Colorado, and Alaska — have daily overtime thresholds, meaning that employees are entitled to extra pay if they go above a certain number of hours in a day.
 In California, employees who work more than 8 hours in a day must be paid 1.5 times their normal pay rate for the extra hours.